 The National Maritime Museum has more than 300.000 objects, including paintings, arms, world maps and ship models.
 This collection of ship models is to mention the models from the 16e to 18e century of particular interest.

-The library of the museum is the specialty one of the most detailed libraries in the Netherlands and is also known internationally.
-The library is open every Thursday from 9: 30 t / m 17: 00.
+The library of the museum is one of the most detailed libraries in the Netherlands and is also known internationally.
+The library is opened every Thursday from 9: 30 through 17: 00.

 The paintings collection is the largest in the Netherlands, and includes images of Dutch naval officers such as Michiel de Ruyter.

 - Ships and technology: the museum has approximately 1.800 models of ships, 350 half-models of ships, 60 models of machines, engines and installations.
 The museum also has a large collection of building drawings of ships, 2 has towage boats from the 18 century and about 50 small yachts and racing boats.

 - Maritime art and crafts: the museum has approximately 800 maritime paintings from the 17e to the 21 century made by famous maritime painters.
 The Scheepvaartmuseum also has many objects such as: historical prints, ship portraits, flag maps and topography.
 There are also many photographs and more than 3.000 drawings of places and ships of which the oldest from around 1550 can be found in the Scheepvaartmuseum.

 - Nautical science: nautical science contains atlases, globes, maps and instruments.